Continuous service improvement at the CRA

 By the numbers – Service improvement statistics

-We’re committed to transparency and will provide regular updates on service levels and actions we’re taking on this webpage to address any challenges as they arise.
+We’re committed to transparency and will provide bi-weekly updates on this web page about service levels and actions we’re taking to address any challenges as they arise.

 Answering your calls